 Scorched Timber – We have a seasonal candle company!
 I guess we are suckers for ambience.
 It’s a long story of how this came to be but you can learn more here.

-Katie & Jordan Show – When I’m not working on websites, recording, or candles, I am playing out live music with my girlfriend, Katie.
-We play all kinds of cover music for restaurants and smaller venues.
+Live Music – When I’m not working on websites, recording, or candles, I am usually playing out live cover music.
 Learn more here.

 Family – If the world shut down and business couldn’t thrive – you are still left with the people you love.
 This is the most important and most easy to neglect thing.
 I have found that taking time for family remains key to a better version of life – it can be such a simple but rewarding recharge for us workaholics.